Here is an updated 2020 NBA mock draft. Who are the best 2020 NBA Draft prospects?

 On the other hand, McDaniels is 200 pounds soaking wet with slender shoulders and skinny legs.
 He hasn’t handled contact all that well this season, and he is not all that explosive of an athlete.
 And during Pac-12 play, all of the red flags came to the forefront.
 Emotional outbursts led to far too many technical fouls.
 He led the Pac-12 in fouls and turnovers.
 He averaged just 11 points during conference play.
 He was benched for the last ten games, and Washington wasn’t definitively better with him on the floor.

-He’s the lottery ticket in this 2020 NBA mock draft.
+He’s a lottery ticket in this 2020 NBA mock draft.

 Details: 20 years old, 6-foot-3, 185 lbs